BIOE - Biology-Ecological

 BIOE 585 Exploring Biology for Teachers: 3 Credits (2 Lec, 1 Lab)

 (Sp) This course is designed to introduce teachers interested in life science to major concepts in biology.
 The course focuses on key concepts and related content specific to biomolecules, biochemical processes, genetics, and evolution.
 The course emphasizes a constructivist philosophy in an applied educational setting.
-Participants in the course will developing lesson plans connecting one or more of the topics that can be used in their K-12 classrooms.
-Offered Spring.
+Participants will actively engage in the construction of new knowledge about the biology topics covered and discover how to incorporate that learning in the K-12 classroom.
+Throughout the course, participants will design and implement an investigation using Wisconsin Fast Plants and discover the connections that can be made to many concepts in Biology.
+Participants will be provided with seeds and fertilizer and will need to gather other supplies to grow two generations of Wisconsin Fast Plants.

 BIOE 590 Master's Thesis: 1-10 Credits (1-10 Other)